-"Not A Paramilitary."
+'Not A Paramilitary.'
 Inside A Washington Militia's Efforts To Go Mainstream

 McMinimee said the John Brown Gun Club eventually decided it "was done trying to make this work."
 Among the reasons: Marshall's support for Matt Shea, the state lawmaker and accused extremist.

-"Doubling down on your support for someone whose own party wants to expel him from the state legislature?"
+"Doubling down on your support for someone whose own party wants to expel him from the state Legislature?"
 McMinimee said.
 "There have to be some lines."

 Marshall's version is different.
 He said the break came in the aftermath of an attack last July on an Immigration and Customs Enforcement (ICE) detention center in Tacoma.
 Willem Van Spronsen, a far-left activist who previously belonged to the John Brown club, allegedly attacked the center with "incendiary devices" and was shot dead by police.
 "I am Antifa," Van Spronsen reportedly wrote in a manifesto, referring to the militant anti-fascist movement.